 The Delaware Museum of Nature and Science

 Formerly the Delaware Museum of Natural History, the museum was founded in 1957 and open to the public since 1972.
-The museum is undergoing a major metamorphosis to its galleries and public spaces and will reopen in May 2022.
+The museum completed a major metamorphosis to its galleries and public spaces and reopened in May 2022.

 Encouraging our visitors to explore and discover is at the core of what we do, whether it’s through exhibits, events, programs, or connecting with partnering organizations and scientists.